solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 ### 1. Urania, Hahn (sensu stricto.).

-We adopt in the strict sense the genus name of Hahn, which he had already established in his work "The Primordial Cell", although as a plant genus, for a very characteristic meteorite form.
+We adopt in the strict sense the genus name of Hahn, which he had already established in his work "The Primordial Cell", although as a genus of plants, for a very characteristic meteorite form.

 ...